homebridge-panasonic-ac-platform/homebridge-panasonic-ac-platform/docs/administrators.md

 # Administrators

 ### Merging pull requests
 Besides reviewing the proposed changes, check the results of the lint compile workflow.

+### Dependabot - dependency updates

+From time to time dependabot adds new PR with updates to the dependency version.
+If PR has passed the tests, you can merge it without the risk that something will not work.
+When you merge one PR added by Dependabot, wait before merging another one because after each merge other PRs goes through the tests again.

 ### Releasing a new version - latest or beta